VB-groupoids and representation theory of Lie groupoids: -groupoids

-Naturally, there is a one-to-one correspondence between right-decompositions and right-horizontal lifts of a $\VB$-groupoid.
-A standard partition-of-unity argument shows that right-horizontal lifts always exist (albeit noncanonically).
+A \emph{right-decomposition} of the $\VB$-groupoid \eqref{diag:vbg} is a splitting of \eqref{eq:ses} which coincides with the splitting \eqref{eqn:nattyice} at the units of $G$. \end{dfn} Clearly, right-horizontal lifts and right-decompositions are equivalent to each other.
+Since a right-decomposition is a splitting of a short exact sequence of vector bundles which agrees with a given splitting on an embedded submanifold, the existence of right-decompositions (and hence right-horizontal lifts) follows from a standard partition-of-unity argument.

 \begin{ex} For the tangent prolongation $\VB$-groupoid $TG$, the right-core consists of vectors at units of $G$ that are tangent to the $s$-fibers.
-Thus, in this case the right-core is the Lie algebroid $A$ of $G$.
-The short exact sequence \eqref{eq:ses} in this case is
+In other words, the right-core is the Lie algebroid $A$ of $G$.
+The short exact sequence \eqref{eq:ses} is then

 where the first map is given by right-translation and the second map is push-forward by $s$.
 A right-horizontal lift of $TG$ is the same thing as an Ehresmann connection on $G$, in the sense of \cite{aba-cra:rephomgpd}. \end{ex}